damienallen/growbot/crony/README.md

 # growbot-crony 📡

-Use a Raspberry Pi Zero to:
+Using a Raspberry Pi Zero to:

-- Update a Pimoroni Inky pHAT (eInk) display
+- Update a Pimoroni Inky pHAT (eInk) display with sensor data
-- Capture from a NoIR Pi Camera
+- Capture stills from a NoIR Pi Camera using cron
+- Interface with Pi4 server